essentialkaos/aligo-action/README.md

 Create file `.github/workflows/aligo.yml`.

-Add next code to it:
+Add next code to it or add job `Aligo` to your workflow:

 ```yml
 name: CI